GabrielAraujo989/PI6DSM/DetectFace/DOCKER_OPTIMIZATION_GUIDE.md

 - API endpoints are functional
 - Resource usage is within limits

-This comprehensive approach ensures that the DetectFace API will deploy reliably to Digital Ocean without experiencing the 3-minute timeout issues that were present in the original configuration.
+This comprehensive approach ensures that the DetectFace API will deploy reliably to Digital Ocean, EasyPanel, and other cloud platforms without experiencing timeout issues or environment file errors that were present in the original configuration.